Coccinella leonina

-Coccinella leonina, common name orange-spotted ladybird, is a species of ladybird native to New Zealand.
+Coccinella leonina, common name orange-spotted ladybird or pāpapa kōpure, is a species of ladybird native to New Zealand.
 It is black with orange spots.
 A predator species, it is present in a variety of habitats.

-Identification
+Taxonomy

+Coccinella leonina was first described using the modern system of nomenclature in 1775 by Danish zoologist Johan Christian Fabricius.
+He noted that the species was collected in "nova Hollandia" (Australia), but later authors regard this as an error.
+The type specimens (the specimens the species description is based on) are stored in the Natural History Museum of London.
+The species is commonly referred to as the orange-spotted ladybird.

+Description

 Coccinella leonina or as its common name of orange spotted ladybird suggests, has 16 yellow/orange spots on its black body, with a squarish yellow/orange spot on both sides above the pronotum on the thorax and then 14 other spots on its black elytra which are larger and mostly separated by 1 mm diameter of the black background at the most.
-The shade of these spots can vary on different beetles.
 It also has a paler blotch above its eyes.
 The legs and underside are black.
 Its length typically varies between 4.5 and 5.5 mm long.
 The elytra is an oval shape that is widest in the middle and the abdomen has slightly different shape between male and female.
 The abdomen is truncate in males and more rounded in females.
-The orange spotted ladybird is a medium-sized ladybird which has a hemispheric shape.